jenkhy/GW_Lab_Notebook/Culturing P. marinus/Troubleshooting Perkinsus Culturing.md

 	- Labeled two empty 5 mL tubes, one labeled "M" for mantle and one labeled "R" for rectum, to do a sterile transfer of RFTM-inoculated tissue into
 - In BSC, brought the two 5 mL tubes, now with the RFTM-inoculated tissue, added 2 mL of PCM w antibiotics into each.
 - Pipetted up and down to dislodge tissue and vortexed each tube.
 This is now PCM w/ dislodged tissue
-- Labeled nine empty 5 mL tubes (four "M" for mantle, four "R" for rectum, and one "C" for control), added 2 mL of PCM into each.
+- Labeled nine empty 5 mL tubes ("M1", "M2",...
+"M4" for mantle, "R1", "R2",...
+"R4" for rectum, and one "C" for control), added 2 mL of PCM into each.
 Then, inoculated 0.5 mL of the PCM w/ dislodged tissue into eight of these tubes into their respectively labeled tubes.
+- "M1" and "R1" contained the largest piece of tissue that was dislodged/vortexed
 - Placed in lab incubator at 26.5°C rather than at 27°C, led lights turning on occasionally for algae

 11/18/2025 Tuesday (Day 7)